Logarithmic differentials on discretely ringed adic spaces: Differentials on smooth adic spaces

 \begin{proof} Replacing, if necessary, $\bar{Y}$ with a compactification of~$Y$ over~$\bar{Y}$, we may assume that $Y \to \bar{Y}$ is an open immersion with dense image.
 The morphism $\Spa(Z,\bar{Z}) \to \Spa(Y,\bar{Y})$ provides an open immersion $\varphi: Z \to Y$ and a birational map $\bar{\varphi}: \bar{Z} \to \bar{Y}$.
 Since~$\bar{Z}$ is normal, $\bar{\varphi}$ is defined over an open subscheme $\bar{U} \subseteq \bar{Z}$ containing all points of codimension $\le 1$.
 Moreover, we may assume that~$\bar{U}$ contains~$Z$.
 By construction $(Z,\bar{U}) \to (X,S)$ factors through $(Y,\bar{Y})$. \end{proof}

 We want to remind the reader of the concept of Riemann-Zariski morphisms (see \cite{HueSch20}).
-A point~$x$ of an adic space~$\cX$ is called Riemann-Zariski, if it has no nontrivial horizontal specialization.
-A Riemann-Zariski morphism is a morphism of adic spaces mapping Riemann-Zariski points to Riemann-Zariski points.
+A point~$x$ of an adic space~$\cX$ is called \emph{Riemann-Zariski}, if it has no nontrivial horizontal specialization.
+A \emph{Riemann-Zariski morphism} is a morphism of adic spaces mapping Riemann-Zariski points to Riemann-Zariski points.
 Let us now consider morphisms of adic spaces $\Spa(Y,T) \to \Spa(X,S)$ arising from diagrams of schemes

-The above diagram is said to have universally closed diagonal if the induced morphism $Y \to X \times_S T$ is universally closed.
-In this case the morphism $\Spa(Y,T) \to \Spa(X,S)$ is Riemann Zariski and the converse holds if~$Y$ is quasi-compact and all residue field extensions of $Y \to X$ are algebraic (see \cite{HueSch20}, Lemma~12.7).
-In case~$S$ is integral, $Y$ is quasi-compact, and $X \to S$ and $Y \to X$ (and hence also $Y \to T$) are open immersions with dense image, being Riemann Zariski is equivalent to $Y \cong X \times_S T$.
+The above diagram is said to have \emph{universally closed diagonal} if the induced morphism $Y \to X \times_S T$ is universally closed.
+In this case the morphism $\Spa(Y,T) \to \Spa(X,S)$ is Riemann-Zariski and the converse holds if~$Y$ is quasi-compact and all residue field extensions of $Y \to X$ are algebraic (see \cite{HueSch20}, Lemma~12.7).
+In case~$S$ is integral, $Y$ is quasi-compact, and $X \to S$ and $Y \to X$ (and hence also $Y \to T$) are open immersions with dense image, being Riemann-Zariski is equivalent to $Y \cong X \times_S T$.